ietf-wg-acme/acme/draft-ietf-acme-acme.md

 of an authorization belonging to this registration.
 The server SHOULD include pending applications, and SHOULD NOT include applications that are invalid.
 The server MAY return an incomplete list, along with a Link header with link relation "next" indicating a URL to retrieve further entries.
+This field is not updateable by the client.

 ~~~~~~~~~~
 {